 It may look like daunting, painstaking work, and we won’t lie to you: at times, it is.
 But it can also be fun, and insightful, and it can motivate you to build a better product because you will know who you’re building for.

 Here at Tapptitude, we’re big fans of checklists, so we made you one for the go with all the validation exercises you’ve got to walk through for a rewarding (in)validation process.
 Download the available wallpapers for your mobile or desktop device (or both!).

-The user validation checklist
+The idea validation checklist

 - Write your interview structure